Thorne Head Preserve: The Ridge Runner Trail

-The Ridge Runner Trail (0.5 miles/0.8km) runs parallel to the west of Overlook Trail.
+The Ridge Runner Trail (0.5 miles/0.8 km) runs parallel to the west of Overlook Trail.
 It is narrower and more overgrown than the Overlook Trail and requires negotiating some stepped-rock, large tree roots and boulders.

 The Narrows Trail

 The Narrows Trail runs around the headland along the shore of the Whiskeag Creek.
 It has some steep climbs and narrow parts.
-It is 0.75 miles (1.2km) in length and joins with the Whiskeag Trail at its westernmost end.
+It is 0.75 miles (1.2 km) in length and joins with the Whiskeag Trail at its westernmost end.